 snacks, japanese pancakes, soft drinks and alcohol.

-It seems that during such joyful days, alcohol sales is allowed inside the temple even if drinking alcohol relates to the fifth precept (refraining from alcohol or other intoxicants to maintain clarity of mind).
+It seems that during such joyful days, alcohol sales is allowed inside

 Adults and children can also enjoy a ride in a local ferris wheel